-- (c) Advance payment consolidation and mechanisms.
-Whenever possible, advances must be consolidated to cover anticipated cash needs for all awards made by SSA to the recipient. - (1) Advance payment mechanisms include, but are not limited to, Treasury check and electronic funds transfer. - (2) Advance payment mechanisms are subject to 31 CFR part 205. - (3) Recipients are authorized to submit requests for advances and reimbursements at least monthly when electronic fund transfers are not used. - (d) How to request advance payment.
-Requests for Treasury check advance payment must be submitted on SF-270, "Request for Advance or Reimbursement," or other forms as may be authorized by OMB.
-This form is not to be used when Treasury check advance payments are made to the recipient automatically through the use of a predetermined payment schedule or if precluded by special SSA instructions for electronic funds transfer. - (e) Reimbursement method.
+- (2) Cash advances to a recipient organization will be limited to the minimum amounts needed and be timed to be in accordance with the actual, immediate cash requirements of the recipient organization in carrying out the purpose of the approved program or project.
+The timing and amount of cash advances must be as close as is administratively feasible to the actual disbursements by the recipient organization for direct program or project costs and the proportionate share of any allowable indirect costs. - (c) Advance payment consolidation and mechanisms.
+Whenever possible, advances must be consolidated to cover anticipated cash needs for all awards made by SSA to the recipient. - (1) Advance payment mechanisms include, but are not limited to, Treasury check and electronic funds transfer. - (2) Advance payment mechanisms are subject to 31 CFR part 205. - (3) Recipients are authorized to submit requests for advances and reimbursements at least monthly when electronic fund transfers are not used. (d) How to request advance payment.

+Requests for Treasury check advance payment must be submitted on SF-270, 'Request for Advance or Reimbursement," or other forms that may be authorized by OMB.
+This form is not to be used when Treasury check advance payments are made to the recipient automatically through the use of a predetermined payment schedule or if precluded by special SSA instructions for electronic funds transfer.

+(e) Reimbursement method.
 Reimbursement is the preferred method when the advance payment requirements in paragraph (b) of this section cannot be met.
-SSA may also use this method on any construction agreement, or if the major portion of the construction project is accomplished through private market financing or Federal loans, and the Federal assistance constitutes a minor portion of the project. - (1) When the reimbursement method is used, SSA will make payment within 30 days after receipt of the billing, unless the billing is improper. - (2) Recipients will be authorized to submit request for reimbursement at least monthly when electronic funds transfers are not used. - (f) Working capital advance method.
+SSA may also use this method on any construction agreement, or if the major portion of the construction project is accomplished through private market financing or Federal loans, and the Federal assistance constitutes a minor portion of the project.

+(1) When the reimbursement method is used, SSA will make payment within 30 days after receipt of the billing, unless the billing is improper.

+(2) Recipients will be authorized to submit a request for reimbursement at least monthly when electronic funds transfers are not used.

+- (f) Working capital advance method.
 If a recipient cannot meet the criteria for advance payments and SSA has determined that reimbursement is not feasible because the recipient lacks sufficient working capital, SSA may provide cash on a working capital advance basis.
 Under this procedure, SSA will advance cash to the recipient to cover its estimated disbursement needs for an initial period generally geared to the awardee's disbursing cycle.
 Thereafter, SSA will reimburse the recipient for its actual cash disbursements.
 The working capital advance method of payment will not be used for recipients unwilling or unable to provide timely advances to their subrecipient to meet the subrecipient's actual cash disbursements. - (g) Requesting additional cash payments.
-To the extent available, recipients must disburse funds available from repayments to and interest earned on a revolving fund, program income, rebates, refunds, contract settlements, audit recoveries and interest earned on such funds before requesting additional cash payments.

-(h) Withholding of payments.
-Unless otherwise required by statute, SSA will not withhold payments for proper charges made by recipients at any time during the project period unless paragraph (h) (1) or (2) of this section reporting requirements.
+To the extent available, recipients must disburse funds available from repayments to and interest earned on a revolving fund, program income, rebates, refunds, contract settlements, audit recoveries and interest earned on such funds before requesting additional cash payments. - (h) Withholding of payments.
+Unless otherwise required by statute, SSA will not withhold payments for proper charges made by recipients at any time during the project period unless paragraph (h)(1) or (2) of this section apply.

-(1) A recipient has failed to comply with the project objectives, the terms and conditions of the award, or Federal
+(1) A recipient has failed to comply with the project objectives, the terms and conditions of the award, or Federal reporting requirements.